-Jason Kalman is Professor of Classical Hebrew Literature and Interpretation; Gottschalk-Slade Chair in Jewish Intellectual History at the Cincinnati School of HUC-JIR.
+Jason Kalman is Professor of Classical Hebrew Literature and Interpretation; Gottschalk-Slade Chair in Jewish Intellectual History at HUC-JIR in Cincinnati, Ohio.
 He received his Ph.D. in 2005 from the Department of Jewish Studies at McGill University and is a research fellow affiliated with the University of the Free State, South Africa.
 He also holds a degree in education and MA from McGill.
 He specializes in the history of Jewish biblical exegesis and his specific research interests include Dead Sea Scrolls reception history, rabbinic anti-Christian polemic, medieval intellectual history as reflected in biblical commentary, and biblical interpretation after the Holocaust. http://huc.academia.edu/JasonKalman

 "Dark Places Around the University: The Johns Hopkins University's Admissions Quota and the Jewish Community, 1945-1951" HUCA 81 (2010) pp. 233-279 [The volume appeared in April 2013].